-Having walked this earth a little longer than four decades, I’ve figured out a few things about myself: I like to build, I really like running a business, and the business I like to run is my own, as an entrepreneur.
+Having walked this earth a little longer than five decades, I’ve figured out a few things about myself: I like to build, I really like running a business, and the business I like to run is my own, as an entrepreneur.

 In early 2009 I was doing some minor warranty work on a house I had built five years earlier.
 While talking to the home owner the subject of building websites came up and in one of those “Aha!” moments I was struck with the thought that this was something I could do.
 One thing led to another, I built a website for my construction company, and shortly after that I created Black Hills Web Works.